 Racemes terminal and axillary, integrated large panicles; Bracts and bracteoles small, lanceolate; Calyx glandular hairs; Corolla lilac, bilip, upper lip and bracteoles tiny, lanceolate; Calyx glandular hairs; Corolla mauve, bilabial, upper lip hill, 2 cleft, lower lip erect, 3 lobes, lobes imbricate, corolla tube and lip equal length; 2 stamens, outstretched, 2 locules, locules are large and small, large base with whiskers, filaments hairy.
 Capsule fruit oblong, long elliptic, ca. 1 cm long, with a han in the middle, minute glandular hairs.
 12 seeds, square.
 Its flowering period is from September to October, fruit period is from October to November.

-Ecological environment: It grows in the wild of tropical, subtropical areas.
-It is also cultivated in the south warm areas of the Yangtze river.
+Ecological environment: The plant grows in the wild of tropical, subtropical areas.
+It is also planted in the south warm areas of the Yangtze river, China.